kaycebasques/technicalwriting.dev/a11y/skip.rst

 ``Tab``-based navigation, including the one I work on, ``pigweed.dev``.
 They don't give you a ``Skip to main content`` link, like the one you just saw.
 You have to tab through the header, site nav, and searchbox before focus lands on the main content.
+In practice, the link/button/etc. that you actually want to interact with is probably in the main content.
 Big docs sites often have hundreds of links in the site nav, which means you have to tab hundreds of times before the main content is in focus! ༼ ༎ຶ ෴ ༎ຶ༽

 Here are examples of professional sites that implement this feature.
 These sites probably "have their shit together" when it comes to accessibility: